 In math and science, a model is a simplification of a more complex reality.
 Think of a “model airplane,” for instance, a simple version of a real airplane.
 It is not a real airplane, but using the model, you could probably pick out the real one if you saw it.
 Sometimes models help us to better grasp the larger reality, and sometimes they get too confining in their simplicity.
 Our model airplane may or may not fly, and even if it does, it is likely accomplishing that in a much more basic mode than for the real airplane.

-How does the model of probabilistic randomness, as explored in several of my earlier posts, and using the example of common games that use six-sided dice, mesh into the concept of human volition or choice, as explored in more recent posts, in determining the course of our lives?
+How does the model of probabilistic randomness (also called a stochastic process), as explored in several of my earlier posts, and using the example of common games that use six-sided dice, mesh into the concept of human volition or choice, as explored in more recent posts, in determining the course of our lives?
 Well, let’s try another dice game as a new model, the popular game of Yahtzee®.

 As noted earlier, simple games using one six-sided die illustrate uniform randomness (an equal chance of rolling one through six), while the addition of a second die adds a more complex probabilistic randomness (with a roll of seven much more likely to occur than the roll of a two).
 However, in the game Yahtzee®, introduced in the 1940s by Milton Bradley (and now owned by Hasbro), another level of complexity is added with its own possible analogue to our life experiences.